Ebene-zer/Ebene-zer/README.md

 # Hi, I'm Ebenezer Fuachie

-Offering IT currently | Aspiring Software Engineer | Problem-Solver
+Software Engineer

 ---

 ##  About Me

-I'm a passionate IT student with a growing portfolio of Software Engineering.
-I enjoy turning complex problems into clean, efficient code — especially in team settings where collaboration drives results.
+I'm a Junior Software Engineer with a strong focus on backend development using python.
+I enjoy building real-world applications, learning through practical projects, and refining solutions to make them efficient and user-focused.
 -  Experienced in Agile teamwork, and client collaboration

 ---